yongbin999/inspire2/docs/proposal/proposal.md

 Currently at UMass I have taken Introduction to Programming in Java, Data Structures, Intro to C programming, Reasoning Under Uncertainty, Programming Methodology, and Intro to Computation.

-Two non-CS courses that have impacted not only my education, but my life are Linguistic Anthropology and Western Thought to 1600.
+Two non-CS courses that have impacted me are Linguistic Anthropology and Western Thought to 1600.
 These two classes taught me how to actually listen to spoken and written word to get a deeper understanding of the speaker and the world around me.

 ######Role